daniel-lundin/dreamfilm-xbmc/README.md

 Installation
 ------------
-Download the plugin.video.dreamfilm-x.x.x.zip from the relase section.
-The zip-file can be installed from the add-on manager.
+Download the plugin.video.dreamfilm-x.x.x.zip from the release section.
+The zip file can be installed from the add-on manager.

 Status
 ------
 Known to work on raspbmc, xbmc for android and openelec.
-If you've tested in on any other platform, please let me know.
+If you've tested it on any other platform, please let me know.